 - Tournaments, meets and games sponsored by non-educational groups or individuals unless sanctioned by the NFHS and CIAC.
 Participation in meets, games or tournament is prohibited unless a member school, conference, or group of member schools is the sponsor.
 No member school shall participate in any tournament, game or other contest from which any non-school organization derives a financial profit from ticket sales or other directly related revenue source. - 2.
-Tournaments, meets and games which are post-season contests (in determining the meaning of the term post-season, "season" shall be defined as printed in the Eligibility Rules of the Conference ) with the exception of those sponsored by CNESSPA; - 3.
+Tournaments, meets and games which are post-season contests (in determining the meaning of the term post-season, "season" shall be defined as printed in the Eligibility Rules of the Conference) with the exception of those sponsored by CNESSPA; - 3.
 Tournaments, meets and games played on Sundays, either home or away.

 EXCEPTIONS: The CIAC Board of Control, upon request from a sport committee, may grant permission to pre-schedule the final or semi-final game of a state tournament on a Sunday.
 Further, the Board approves the use of Sundays after 12:30 p.m. for regular season and league tournament make-up games in all sports upon the mutual agreement of both schools.
+Further, the Board allows the CAS-CIAC Executive Director to schedule the final or semi-final game of a state tournament before 12:30 p.m. when circumstances dictate an earlier start.
 Should local board of education policy prohibit a member school from CIAC tournament participation on a Sunday, reasonable attempts will be made to offer an alternate competition date.